Eval-stack/edens-conjecture/README.md

 lake build Root
 ```

 The build completed successfully under Lean 4.33.1 in our session.
 There are no `admit`, `native_decide`, nor user-created axioms.
-However, there are two instances of `sorry` under `KuznetsovEdenConjecture`, which we plan to formalize soon.